aws/aws-cdk/packages/@aws-cdk/core/README.md

 It's possible to synthesize the project with more Resources than the allowed (or even reduce the number of Resources).

 Set the context key `@aws-cdk/core:stackResourceLimit` with the proper value, being 0 for disable the limit of resources.

+### Loosely Coupled Stack References

+By default when you pass a Stack property to another Stack cdk uses cloudformation exports and Fn::ImportValue to share the value cross stack.
+Adding `'@aws-cdk/core:looseCrossStackRefs'` to your cdk.json changes this behavior so that parameter store is used for storing and retrieving values across stacks